-One website that most startups hate to visit but probably should is The Startup Graveyard.
+One website that most startups hate to visit is The Startup Graveyard.
 There, you’ll encounter the ghosts of startup-past, including their different reasons for failure.
 Business-related reasons, marketing included, appear on this website more often than not.

 You’re probably thinking, making mistakes doesn’t always equal failure, and you’d be right.
 We’ve all read about, and probably even met, entrepreneurs that made it big even though they had ‘strange’ ways of doing things (to put it mildly).
 I realize that.

 Hold on, before you continue, follow our LinkedIn page to be the first who knows about the best B2B startup marketing hacks and tips: